2020 has been a watershed year for the F&B industry. The pandemic ravaged the industry at first – but all necessity drives innovation.

 Modern-day kitchens are constantly being improved to become more streamlined and efficient.
-Cloud kitchens organised by Smart City Kitchens include a tablet at the centre through which everything runs.
+Delivery kitchens organised by Smart City Kitchens include a tablet at the centre through which everything runs.
 All orders are managed centrally with it, allowing you to keep track of orders from all the delivery platforms you use in one consolidated place.
 You’ll also be able to get data and insights into the performance of your restaurant and optimise it accordingly.
 This could mean showing you which dishes have the highest profit margin, which ones are the most popular, where your kitchen bottlenecks are, and much more.

 Market your restaurant